mikecamara/adversarial-machine-learning-attacks/thesis-plan/README.md

 * Studies present the research method and result of a systematic mapping study.
 * Studies are in the field of software engineering.
-* Studies were published online in the time frame 2004 (first systematic review and evidence-based software engineering guidelines were published) to 2012 (the study was conducted during 2013).
+* Studies were published online in the time frame 2018 (first systematic review and evidence-based software engineering guidelines were published) to 2021.

 ## Exclusion Criteria:
 * Studies presenting summaries of conferences/editorials or